 - (i) The principal source of income from motoring school operation is driving course fee income which is recognised in profit or loss upon the completion of the relevant training lessons. - (ii) Rental income receivable under operating leases is recognised in profit or loss in equal instalments over the periods covered by the lease term, except where an alternative basis is more representative of the pattern of benefits to be derived from the use of the leased asset.
 Lease incentives granted are recognised in profit or loss as an integral part of the aggregate net lease payments receivable.
-Variable lease payments that do not depend on an index or a rate are recognised as income in the accounting period in which they are earned. - (iii) Dividend income from unlisted investments is recognised when the shareholder's right to receive payment is established. - (iv) Dividend income from listed investments is recognised when the share price of the investment goes ex-dividend. - (v) The portion of change in fair value of debt securities at FVPL, arising from interest income, is recognised as interest revenue from debt securities at FVPL, which is calculated using the effective interest method. - (vi) Other interest revenue is recognised as it accrues using the effective interest method. - (vii) Gain or loss on disposal of investments in debt and equity securities other than investments in subsidiaries, associates and joint ventures is recognised, on the trade date. - (viii) Consultancy and management fee income from tunnel operation and electronic toll operation are recognised at the amount to which it has a right to invoice, which corresponds directly to the value to the customer of the Group's performance completed to date. - (ix) Government grants are recognised in the consolidated statement of financial position initially when there is reasonable assurance that they will be received and that the Group will comply with the conditions attaching to them.
-Grants that compensate the Group for expenses incurred are recognised as income in profit or loss on a systematic basis in the same periods in which the expenses are incurred.
-Grants that compensate the Group for the cost of an assets are deducted from the carrying amount of the asset and consequently are effectively recognised in profit or loss over the useful life of the asset by way of reduced depreciation expense.
+Variable lease payments that do not depend on an index or a rate are recognised as income in the accounting period in which they are earned. - (iii) Dividend income from unlisted investments is recognised when the shareholder's right to receive payment is established. - (iv) Dividend income from listed investments is recognised when the share price of the investment goes ex-dividend. - (v) The portion of change in fair value of debt securities at FVPL, arising from interest income, is recognised as interest revenue from debt securities at FVPL, which is calculated using the effective interest method. - (vi) Other interest revenue is recognised as it accrues using the effective interest method. - (vii) Gain or loss on disposal of investments in debt and equity securities other than investments in subsidiaries, associates and joint ventures is recognised, on the trade date. - (viii) Consultancy and management fee income from electronic toll operation are recognised at the amount to which it has a right to invoice, which corresponds directly to the value to the customer of the Group's performance completed to date.